phioeffn/SBP-Construction/README.md

 by Jan Glaubitz, Jan Nordström and Philipp Öffner.

-You find the code to produce function space SBP operators via an optization procedure and to reproduce the results from the paper.
+You find the code to produce function space SBP operators via an optimization procedure and to reproduce the results from the paper.
 The code has several parts.
 The main parts for testing are: